 Where it ends up?

-- A lot of discarded plastic and abandoned fishing equipment ends up in landfill, is burned (um, yuck); and A LOT of it ends up in our oceans.
+- A lot of discarded plastic and abandoned fishing equipment ends up in landfill or is burned (um, yuck); and A LOT of it ends up in our oceans.

 - Ocean debris tends to gather in ocean gyres, the biggest of which being the Great Pacific Garbage Patch — the massive patch of marine debris in our ocean that is now visible from space (and growing).

-- It’s also ending up in disturbing places like the Arctic Ocean, the Mariana Trench and Henderson Island (a remote, unpopulated island located 3,100 miles away for many population center and halfway between New Zealand and Chile).
+- It’s also ending up in disturbing places like the Arctic Ocean, the Mariana Trench and Henderson Island (a remote, unpopulated island located 3,100 miles away from any population center).

 Why is it a problem?